naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Shocked: Eek!
 An Astro Zombieg!!

-WitchArrietty Annoyed: How do you even know their name that specifically?

-WitchArrietty Angry: But seriously, a zombie?
+WitchArrietty Angry: Seriously, a zombie?
 How cliche!

 OniSilver Angry: Cliche or not, be on your guard!
 And don't let it bite you!